 Often, new solopreneurs seek out retainer clients who will guarantee them a predictable revenue, usually in exchange for a lower hourly rate.
 They look for clients who, in essence, need to slot a contractor into their work process — like an employee but without the benefits or job security.
 They are looking for a client who looks like their last employer.
 (And look… there’s that bald spot on your neck, caused by the collar.)

 I know what that feels like.
 When I launched my business, I had a retainer client who paid me for 15 hours a week at half my usual hourly rate.
 After six months, I realized that my nice, steady client was actually holding me back from building a stable, profitable business.
-I would never be able to expand my client base when so much of my time, mental energy and focus was already committed to work at an hourly rate that wasn’t going to sustain me.
-I took a deep breath, gave my client several months’ notice that I would need to double my hourly rate, and then helped her find someone else to take my place.
+I would never be able to expand my client base when most of my time, mental energy and focus was already committed to work at an hourly rate that wasn’t going to sustain me.
+I took a deep breath, gave my client several months’ notice that I would need to double my hourly rate, and then helped him find someone else to take my place.

 And while my own two dogs appreciate their steady and predictable paycheck of kibble every day, I’m glad that’s not how I earn my dinner.
+I get more play time with them and more income for me by focusing on working few hours and providing more value to my clients.